DC-analysis/dclab/docs/sec_av_ml.rst

 (``pip install dclab[ml]``).

+.. _sec_av_ml_models:

 Using models in dclab
 =====================

+For RT-DC analysis, the most common task for ML is to determine the probability for a specific event (e.g. a cell) to belong to a specific class (e.g. red blood cell).
+Since RT-DC data always has a very specific format, it is worthwile to standardize this regression/classification process.

 In dclab, you are not directly using the *bare* models that you would e.g. get from tensorflow/keras.
 Instead, models are wrapped via a specific